BroadbandForum/usp/specification/mtp/mqtt/index.md

 ## Connecting a USP Endpoint to the MQTT Server

-When exchanging USP Records across MQTT MTPs, each USP Endpoint establishes a communications session with a MQTT server.
-These MQTT communications sessions are expected to be long-lived and are re-used for subsequent exchange of USP Records.
-A MQTT communications session is established using the procedure in this section.
-A MQTT communications session is intended to be established as soon as the USP Endpoint becomes network-aware and can send TCP/IP messages.
+When exchanging USP Records across MQTT MTPs, each USP Endpoint establishes a communications session with an MQTT server.
+These MQTT communications sessions are expected to be long-lived and are re-used for subsequent exchange of USP Records. an MQTT communications session is established using the procedure in this section. an MQTT communications session is intended to be established as soon as the USP Endpoint becomes network-aware and can send TCP/IP messages.

-When a MQTT communications session is no longer necessary or expires (see "Keep Alive" section below), the MQTT connection is closed by the MQTT client, preferably by sending a `DISCONNECT` packet (see [Handling Other MQTT Packets](#handling_other_mqtt_packets) section below).
+When an MQTT communications session is no longer necessary or expires (see "Keep Alive" section below), the MQTT connection is closed by the MQTT client, preferably by sending a `DISCONNECT` packet (see [Handling Other MQTT Packets](#handling_other_mqtt_packets) section below).

 R-MQTT-1 and R-MQTT-2 require that all MQTT capabilities referenced in this section and its sub-sections are compliant with the MQTT specifications.
 Reading the MQTT specification is highly recommended to ensure the correct syntax and usage of MQTT packets and properties (`CONNECT`, `CONNACK`, User Name, Password, ClientId, User Property, Keep Alive, `PINGREQ`, `PINGRESP`, etc.).